 Axiom 19.12 Principle of Duality.
-Any statement that is true for all lattices remains true when \leq is replaced by \geq and \vee and \wedge are interchanged throughout the statement.
+Any statement that is true for all lattices remains true when \leq is replaced by \geq and \lor and \land are interchanged throughout the statement.

 The following theorem tells us that a lattice is an algebraic structure with two binary operations that satisfy certain axioms.